-5.3 Housekeeping Rooms & Closets
+3.4 Housekeeping Rooms & Closets

-.1 One (1) stainless steel or fiberglass slop sink connected to the Non-Potable Water System shall be provided in each Housekeeping Closet.

-- .2 One (1) soap dispenser, complete with air gap, compliant with the University's Standard shall be provided within each Housekeeping Closet. - .3 No fittings, fixtures, or valves requiring maintenance shall be located above Housekeeping Room or Closets.
+- .1 One (1) stainless steel or fiberglass slop sink connected to the Non-Potable Water System shall be provided in each Housekeeping Closet. - .2 One (1) soap dispenser, complete with air gap, compliant with the University's Standard shall be provided within each Housekeeping Closet. - .3 No fittings, fixtures, or valves requiring maintenance shall be located above Housekeeping Room or Closets.

-6 PRODUCTS
+4 PRODUCTS

-6.1 Installation Standards
+4.1 Installation Standards

 - .1 The requirements outlined in the following clauses are applicable to all Plumbing Systems. - .2 Piping Risers shall be routed through accessible pipe chases or accessible service shafts.
-In the case of the latter at least one light c/w manual light switch and one duplex receptacle shall be provided within the service shaft at each level. - .3 Access to pipe chases to be minimum 12"x12" for hand access, 18"x18" for arm access and 24"x24" for upper body. - .4 All Equipment and System Components shall be arranged and located to allow proper access for service and maintenance. - .5 Mechanical systems shall be installed to maximize the building's usable space while maintaining optimal service clearances for maintenance and repair. - .6 New systems shall not block access to existing systems. - .7 All equipment and materials shall be installed in a neat and orderly fashion.
-Refer to applicable ASHRAE guidelines for best practice guidelines. - .8 In finished areas, mechanical systems will be concealed.
-Exceptions are subject to the approval by the Manager, Mechanical Design, DEC during the schematic design stage. - .9 All equipment connections shall include unions, strainers and isolation valve as a minimum. - .10 CRN / CSA numbers required for all equipment. - .11 Automatic Air Vents c/w manual isolation valves shall be provided at all high points in water systems. - .12 Drain Valves (ball) with a garden hose connection c/w screwed cap shall be provided at all low points in water systems.
+In the case of the latter at least one light c/w manual light switch and one duplex receptacle shall be provided within the service shaft at each level. - .3 Access to pipe chases to be minimum 12"x12" for hand access, 18"x18" for arm access and 24"x24" for upper body. - .4 All Equipment and System Components shall be arranged and located to allow proper access for service and maintenance. - .5 Mechanical systems shall be installed to maximize the building's usable space while maintaining optimal service clearances for maintenance and repair. - .6 New systems shall not block access to existing systems. - .7 Unobstructed space must be maintained for removal of all equipment including, but not limited to, valves, coils, motors, fans, and pumps. - .8 All equipment and materials shall be installed in a neat and orderly fashion, whenever possible, run level, straight and true, parallel, and perpendicular to walls and floors.
+Refer to applicable ASHRAE and Plumbing code guidelines for best practice guidelines. - .9 In finished areas, mechanical systems will be concealed.
+Exceptions are subject to the approval by the Manager, Mechanical Design, DEC during the schematic design stage. - .10 All equipment connections shall include unions, strainers and isolation valve as a minimum. - .11 CRN / CSA numbers required for all equipment. - .12 Automatic Air Vents c/w manual isolation valves shall be provided at all high points in water systems.

+.13 Drain Valves (ball) with a garden hose connection c/w screwed cap shall be provided at all low points in water systems.

-6.2 Plumbing Fixtures and Trim
+4.2 Plumbing Fixtures and Trim

 - .1 Plumbing fixtures shall be water conserving type.
-Maximum baseline requirements:

-- .1 Water closets: 4.8 lpf

-- .2 Urinals: 3.8 lpf

-- .3 Showerheads: 5.7 lpm

-- .4 Faucets: 3.8 lpf

-- .2 All plumbing trim shall be sourced from a single manufacturer (per washroom group).
+Maximum baseline requirements: - .1 Water closets: 4.8 lpf - .2 Urinals: 3.8 lpf - .3 Showerheads: 5.7 lpm - .4 Faucets: 3.8 lpf - .2 All plumbing trim shall be sourced from a single manufacturer (per washroom group).
 Identify the preferred manufacturer in consultation with the Manager, Mechanical Design, DEC before completion of the Design Development phase. - .3 A hose bibb connection shall be provided below the lavatory counter in all washrooms. - .4 Trim shall include ceramic disk cartridges, vandal resistance options in public areas and meet ADA requirements. - .5 All exposed valves, fittings, escutcheons, trim, etc. at each fixture shall be polished chrome plated brass.
 Exceptions are subject to the approval by the Manager, Mechanical Design, DEC. - .6 All electronic faucet mixing stations shall be installed as high as possible under the countertop while maintaining access. - .7 Water closets - .1 All water closets shall be of the wall mounted type, elongated with automatic flush valves. - .2 Seats for water closets shall be anti-microbial. - .3 To include individual isolation valves with metal handle at fixture. - .8 Urinals - .1 All urinals shall be of the wall mounted type with automatic flush valves. - .2 Waterless urinals shall not be installed. - .3 All drainage piping must be PVC. - .4 To include individual isolation valves with metal handle at fixture.

-6.3 Meters
+4.3 Meters